job-ahmad-al-bashir-barakat/syssr/README.md

  	- `DB_DATABASE=syssr_db`
 	- `DB_USERNAME=root`
 	- `DB_PASSWORD=`

+ 4-2 - open `.env` on [cms] file and edit the following (this only for dev):
+    - `API_ALLOW_CORS to your domain [website] url http://localhost:8000 this will allow you to make post,put,delete on localhost`
+ 4-2 - open `.env` on [website] file and edit the following:
+    - `API_URL to your domain api url http://domain.com/api`

  5. Execute in [cms] folder by (cmd or terminal) the command  `php artisan module:migrate`
  5. Execute in [website] folder by (cmd or terminal) the command  `php artisan migrate`